sebhansen/FlavorMatch/README.md

 ## Getting Started
 Ready to dive into FlavorMatch?
 Awesome!
 Just fire up the app, create your profile (don't worry, we won't judge your love for cheese), and start swiping!
+### If you dont want to create an account, use this account to log in:
+Email: contact@sebh.dk
+Password: testuser123

 ## Feedback
 Got ideas to make FlavorMatch even more awesome?
 Spotted a bug?
 We want to hear it all!
 Shoot me a message at contact@sebh.dk and let's chat.